Are you headed to Venice for a few days and want to do some exploring outside of the main city?

 Venice is a tricky city due to the various canals, narrow streets, and small bridges.

 That about wraps up a day in Murano, Burano and Torcello.
-Take a look at our other Italy itineraries and guides to help out with any other trip planning.
+Take a look at the other Italy itineraries and guides to help out with any other trip planning.

 Hope you enjoy your time in Italy.
 If you have any questions about the trip please feel free to comment below!